epicycloids/hola-private/README.md

 ### Worker Implementation

-Workers can be implemented in any language that supports HTTP requests:
+Workers can be implemented in any language that supports ZMQ or HTTP requests:

 - **Python Workers**: Use the built-in `LocalWorker` class
 - **Custom Workers**: Implement the protocol in any language